What Is The Basic Assumption Of Situational Leadership?

 Leadership Style Should Match Followers’ Readiness

-• Low readiness: Followers lack the ability and/or confidence to complete the task.
-They need directive leadership.
+• Low readiness: Followers are unable and/or unwilling to perform the task.
+They require directive leadership.

-• Moderate readiness: Followers have some ability but still lack complete confidence.
+• Moderate readiness: Followers have some ability but still lack full confidence.
 They need coaching and encouragement.

 Influential leaders adapt their style to match the needs of followers at different readiness levels.